wendyverdonk93/docs/content/payment-methods/banks/bancontact/how-does-bancontact-work.md

 weight: 21
 meta_title: "Bancontact, how does it work? - MultiSafepay Support"
 meta_description: "In the MultiSafepay Documentation Center all relevant information regarding our Plugins and API.
 As well as Support pages for Payment Method, Tools and General Questions.
 You can also find the contact details of our Support Team and Integration Team."
+read_more: '.'
 ---

-# How does it work?
+# How it works
-A customer chooses to pay with Bancontact, authenticates their account, and confirms to pay.
+A customer chooses to pay with Bancontact, authenticates their account and confirms to pay.
 Once a payment is completed, the payout is guaranteed and can not be reversed by the customer.

 ## Transaction flow
 The transaction flow shows the different ways a transaction can be processed.
 This differs per payment method.